Hedaox/ninjinknockback/README.md

 This mod was created by me (Hedaox).
 This mod add a proportional knockback when players or entities are attacking eachover and also add a knockback when players are charging their ki.
 This mod works with the DBC mod made by Jinryuu (Now the mod is developped by his brother Ben).
 Here his website : http://main.jingames.net/.

-Here a video showing the knockback in action : https://www.youtube.com/watch?v=IVOn6NEMpUA
+Here a video showing the knockback in action : https://www.youtube.com/watch?v=_-yLpAelcm8 (I you want to know where this Gogeta is from check my other mod : https://github.com/Hedaox/ninjinentities)

-The NPCs use the DBC AI meaning that they can fly and use Ki Attack.
-Also with the last version of DBC some of them have now an aura !
-Also some of the NPCs are "trainers", this mean that they won't kill you if they beat you, instead they will put you into a KO state.
+The main motivation for making this mod is a scene where Mr. Satan is attacking Cell : https://www.youtube.com/watch?v=gEl8bxjRB90.
+Basically this mod will compare players/entities stats and then apply or not a knockback when attacking.
+Also when a player is charging his ki, every entities weaker than him will be push back.
+This should works with any basic mobs.

 # Licensing